ccalboni/milan-for-tourists/README.md

 > [[deleted user]](https://www.reddit.com/r/italy/comments/11kee5/ill_be_in_milan_for_one_day_what_should_i_do/c6nbbb3): "Great place to eat: [Pane & Vin](http://www.panevinomilano.com/)o at Via Torino, during the happy hour - you'll get a cocktail and a nice buffet for 8 or 9€.
 There's another "apperitivo" place called "Cheese" and which is next to the Columns of San Lorenzo"

+## Vegetarian an vegan

+Vegetarian and vegan meals are pretty easy to find everywhere.
+There are however places where the kitchen is specifically vegetarian or vegan.

+- [Flower Burger](http://www.flowerburger.it/): in the last 2 or 3 years, places selling hamburgers sprouted all around the city.
+Most of the times they all have a vegan burger in their list, but if you're looking for a place completely Veg, head to this place in Porta Venezia.
+Their burgers look delicious on their [instagram account](https://www.instagram.com/flower_burger/)!

 # Points of interest

 ## History, art, museums